-Some banking providers have specific accounts designed for sole traders, while with other banks you can just apply to open their standard business account.
+Some banking providers have specific accounts designed for sole traders, while other banks just let you use their standard business account.
 The application process varies by provider, but most can be completed online now.

 In general, when you open a business account as a sole trader, you’ll be asked for proof of ID, proof of address and your contact details (plus your business name and address, if you have chosen to set these up as separate to your own).
 You might be asked for some details about your business, and a credit check may also be carried out.

 This varies depending on which banking provider you go with, but unlike personal current accounts (which many of us are used to getting for free), it is far more common to be charged for using a business account.

 Some business accounts come with a monthly fee, typically between £5 and £10, while others are free to set up and operate.

 There will often be small charges for individual transactions, such as setting up direct debits, making or receiving payments or depositing cash into the account.